CCA-Public/digital-archives-manual/guides/unusual.md

 1. *Correspondents:* A list of all email addresses (to, from, mentioned) in the archive, and ePADD's best guess at the contact's name and other email addresses.
    * Edit correspondents list to correctly pair contacts with their email addresses.
    * Browse correspondents and label emails for out of scope correspondents (e.g. friends and family members) as "Do Not Transfer."
-When the processing module is exported, it will reindex the correspondents list, meaning that none of the out of scope correspondents will be included.
+When the processing module is exported, it will reindex the correspondents list, meaning that none of the out of scope correspondents will be included in the final copy.
 2. *Person entities:* A list of all people recognized by ePADD.
 Mixed results; requires no further processing.
 3. *Other entities:* A list of all places and corporate names recognized by ePADD.
 Mixed results; requires no further processing.
 4. *Folder view:* All emails sorted by folder (e.g. Inbox, Sent, Drafts).